-- 87 Respectively, SEC release no. 33-8810 published in June 2007 and SEC Release no. 33-8809 adopted in August 2007. - 88 PCAOB release No. 2007-005 adopted in May 2007. - Note, in addition, that the SEC revised the definition of "material weakness" to read as follows: A deficiency, or combination of deficiencies, in internal controls such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis by the company's internal controls.
-The likelihood component of the material weakness definition was changed from "more than a remote possibility" to "reasonable possibility." - 90 Specifically, issuers must maintain, and regularly evaluate the effectiveness of, disclosure controls and procedures designed to ensure that the information required in the Form 20-F is recorded, processed, summarized and reported on a timely basis.
-Issuers must disclose the conclusions of the issuer's principal executive officer and principal financial officer regarding the effectiveness of the company's disclosure controls and procedures as of the end of the period covered by the report. - An "audit partner:" (a) is a partner (or equivalent) member of the audit engagement team with responsibility for decision-making on significant auditing, accounting and reporting matters that affect the financial statements or who maintains regular contact with management and the audit committee; (b) includes all those who serve the company at the company or parent level, other than specialty partners; and (c) includes the lead partner on subsidiaries of the company whose assets or revenues constitute 20% or more of the consolidated assets or revenues of the company. - There is an exception to the one-year cooling-off period for emergency or unusual circumstances (e.g., for foreign audit firms in jurisdictions where compliance would be extremely difficult or costly), if the audit committee determines that invoking this exception is in the best interests of investors. - 93 SEC Release nos.
-33-8959; 34-58620 (effective December 6, 2008). - 94 This general requirement is subject to various exemptions for foreign private issuers discussed in Part III.B, above. - As a technical matter, these are offerings that are exempt from the registration requirements of the Securities Act by application of the private placement exemption under Section 4(2) with respect to the initial placement and of the Rule 144A safe harbor with respect to subsequent trades. - To qualify as a QIB, an entity must (1) in most cases, own and invest on a discretionary basis at least \$100 million in securities of other entities and (2) be one of the types of institutional investors defined in Rule 144A, such as an insurance company, pension plan, investment company (e.g., a mutual fund) or bank.
+- (FCPA) (see Section 13(b)(2)(B) of the Exchange Act).
+See Part VIII. - 89 Respectively, SEC Release No. 33-8810 published in 2007 and SEC Release No. 33-8809 adopted in 2007. - 90 PCAOB Release No. 2007-005 adopted in 2007. - 91 Note, in addition, that the SEC revised the definition of "material weakness" to read as follows: A deficiency, or combination of deficiencies, in internal controls such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis by the company's internal controls.
+The likelihood component of the material weakness definition was changed from "more than a remote possibility" to "reasonable possibility." - 92 Specifically, issuers must maintain, and regularly evaluate the effectiveness of, disclosure controls and procedures designed to ensure that the information required in the Form 20-F is recorded, processed, summarized and reported on a timely basis.
+Issuers must disclose the conclusions of the issuer's principal executive officer and principal financial officer regarding the effectiveness of the company's disclosure controls and procedures as of the end of the period covered by the report. - 93 An "audit partner:" (a) is a partner (or equivalent) member of the audit engagement team with responsibility for decision-making on significant auditing, accounting and reporting matters that affect the financial statements or who maintains regular contact with management and the audit committee; (b) includes all those who serve the company at the company or parent level, other than specialty partners; and (c) includes the lead partner on subsidiaries of the company whose assets or revenues constitute 20% or more of the consolidated assets or revenues of the company. - 94 There is an exception to the one-year cooling-off period for emergency or unusual circumstances (e.g., for foreign audit firms in jurisdictions where compliance would be extremely difficult or costly), if the audit committee determines that invoking this exception is in the best interests of investors. - 95 SEC Release Nos.
+33-8959; 34-58620. - 96 This general requirement is subject to various exemptions for foreign private issuers discussed in Part III.B, above. - 97 As a technical matter, these are offerings that are exempt from the registration requirements of the Securities Act by application of the private placement exemption under Section 4(2) with respect to the initial placement and of the Rule 144A safe harbor with respect to subsequent trades. - 98 To qualify as a QIB, an entity must (1) in most cases, own and invest on a discretionary basis at least \$100 million in securities of other entities and (2) be one of the types of institutional investors defined in Rule 144A, such as an insurance company, pension plan, investment company (e.g., a mutual fund) or bank.
 Rule 144A(a)(1).